TeoTN/redux-store/README.md

 # Redux store implementation
-A redux store implementation in vanilla JS, tailored a workshop.
+A redux store implementation in vanilla JS, tailored for a workshop.
 This repository gives you a set of tests that ensure basic functionality of Redux Store is implemented.

 ## Preliminaries